Fighting against odds in overseas Tests 'high point' of Shastri's journey as India head coach

 It was in July 2017 when Shastri, the former team director, returned as head coach of the national side -- appointed by the Cricket Advisory Committee comprising Sourav Ganguly, Sachin Tendulkar, and VVS Laxman.
 In June 2019, Shastri's tenure was extended by 45 days.

-A few months later, he was re-appointed as the head coach of the senior men's Indian team, with his new contract extending up to the 2021 ICC T20 World Cup in India.
+A few months later, he was re-appointed as the head coach of the senior men's Indian team, with his new contract extending up to the 2021 ICC T20 World Cup in the United Arab Emirates (UAE).
 In more than four years in charge, Shastri saw Team India dominate Test cricket, barring the loss in World Test Championship (WTC) final.
 When it comes to bilateral ODI and T20Is, Men in Blue were a force to be reckoned with but it was in the ICC tournaments where Team India had to face disappointment.

 Under Shastri, Team India played the 2019 World Cup, World Test Championship, and T20 World Cup.
 While in the ODI World Cup, India managed to reach the semi-finals.
 But considering that as achievement would not go down well as the Men in Blue were favourites to lift the title.